Local Laws in the Philippines: Drugs, Alcohol, Road Safety, and Sensitive Areas

 What fines in euros can be imposed for a traffic offense?

-If a driver causes involuntary homicide (for example, in a road accident), they can be prosecuted for "reckless imprudence resulting in homicide."
-The sentence can range from several months to several years in prison, depending on aggravating circumstances (alcohol, fleeing, repeat offense).
+“Reckless imprudence resulting in homicide” can mean months to years in prison, depending on aggravating factors (alcohol, fleeing, repeat offense).

 What additional penalties can be imposed?